Freeze-in and freeze-out of sterile neutrino dark matter: The model

+where $\alpha_{\rm em}$ denotes the fine structure constant.
+This provides the second most stringent constraint on the active-sterile neutrino mixing, which is however much weaker than the lifetime constraint from $N\to \nu\alpha$.
+For instance, for $m_N = 7.1$ keV, x-ray bounds constrain $|y^\nu_i|\lesssim 10^{-13}$.
+See \cite{Drewes:2016upu,Boyarsky:2018tvu} for a detailed discussion of the phenomenology of keV sterile neutrino DM.
+Hence, the production of the keV sterile neutrino via neutrino oscillations from active neutrinos is strongly constrained including non-resonant oscillations, which require a large lepton asymmetry~\cite{Shi:1998km}, which is not generated in this model.
+Hence, the contribution of active-sterile neutrino oscillations is subdominant and cannot account for the observed DM abundance.

+As the focus of this work is keV sterile neutrino production via Higgs decay, we neglect the active-sterile mixing in the following and thus the unitary matrix $U$ takes a block-diagonal form consisting of the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) mixing matrix and $U_{N4}=1$.
+Using this approximation, the couplings of the pNGB are flavour-universal and the relevant terms in the interaction Lagrangian for keV sterile neutrino production in the early universe are

-In total, there are four independent parameters relevant for sterile neutrino production in the early Universe, the four what we work with being $\kappa$, $\lambda_\phi$, $m_\varphi$, and $m_N$.
-The VEV, $v_\phi$, and the Yukawa coupling, $f$, are given by
+where we denote the keV sterile neutrino by $N \equiv n_{M4}$.
+In total, there are four independent parameters relevant for sterile neutrino production in the early Universe, the four what we work with being the Higgs-portal coupling $\kappa$, the quartic coupling $\lambda_\phi$, the $\varphi$ scalar mass $m_\varphi$, and the keV sterile neutrino mass $m_N$.
+The VEV, $v_\phi$, and the Yukawa coupling, $f$, can be expressed in terms of the other parameters and are given by